-Address: Redcliffe Square SW10
+About Redcliffe Square Gardens

 7.30am until dusk.

 Redcliffe Square was built as part of the Gunter estate in the 1860s.
-The area was dominated by farmland prior to building development and Redcliffe Gardens used to be one of the old routes through the area, called Walnut Tree Walk.
+The area was mostly farmland before the building development.
+Redcliffe Gardens used to be one of the old routes through the area, called Walnut Tree Walk.

 This square was given to the Borough for free in 1949 providing its character was maintained.